Current Trail Status: Closed for regular firearm deer hunting season from november 15-30. See you later this winter!

-Once we open for the season, the Copper Harbor Trails are rideable in nearly all weather conditions.
+Once we open for the season in mid-spring, the Copper Harbor Trails are rideable in nearly all weather conditions.
 Whether you visit on a bone-dry summer day or in the middle of a deluge, our trails can handle it.
 However, there's one time of year when we must remain closed: spring mud season.
 Staying off the trails as we wait for the snow to melt and the ground to solidify again is important if you want beautiful berms and (someday) dry trails.
 Spring also is when we clear downed trees, branches, and leaves from the trails, ensuring a safe time on the trails for bikers and trail runners alike.

 Even though we're at the end of the road in the U.P., we are not immune from the impacts of the COVID-19 pandemic.
 Businesses closed temporarily, schools shuttered, and people quickly moved to working from home in an effort to halt the virus in its tracks.
 So far, we have been successful.
 As of late-May 2020, the Keweenaw region only saw a few confirmed cases and we'd like to keep it that way.
 Our trail opening was delayed in an attempt to stymie the flow of visitors to our region as long as possible.
 However, with summer slowly arriving and our trails ready to ride, the CHTC Board decided to open our trails effective May 22, 2020.
 As with everything related to this potentially deadly illness, we ask that you follow some simple recommendations and guidelines to keep yourself, your friends, and our community healthy.